Tenants and landlords

 Your “landlord” is the person who owns the house or building you live in.
 For larger buildings, the landlord may hire a “property manager” or “superintendent” to collect rent and manage the building.

-- explain the laws for each province and territory; and
+- explain the laws for each province and territory

-- give you rental authority contact information for provincial and territorial rental authorities.
+- give you contact information for provincial and territorial rental authorities

 In general, your landlord:

-- keeps your building safe and in good condition; and
+- keeps your building safe and in good condition

-- provides everything that is included in your rent (such as refrigerator, stove, heating).
+- provides everything that is included in your rent, such as:

 As a tenant, you must:

-- keep your home clean and well maintained;
+- keep your home clean and maintain it well

-- contact the landlord whenever anything needs to be fixed; and
+- contact the landlord when anything needs to be fixed

 If you have a problem with your landlord, contact the rental authority in the province or territory where you live.